enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/hibernateclient.rst

 Hibernate properties (http://docs.jboss.org/hibernate/orm/4.2/manual/en-US/html/ch03.html#configuration-optional).
 The preceding example changed (or set in the first place) the <non-jta-datasource\> to some JNDI alias.
 Dafault is jdbc/jqm.

-If the file retrieval abilities are used, some connection data may also be provided through the same systems when SSL is used:
+If the file retrieval abilities are used, some connection data may also be provided through the same system when SSL is used:

 * com.enioka.jqm.ws.truststoreFile: in case SSL is used, this will be the trustStore to use.
 Default is: system trust store (inside Java installation).
 * com.enioka.jqm.ws.truststoreType: same as above - type of the store.
 Default is JKS.